elvisdukaj/nintendo_conan_recipes/README.md

 ## WHat is included

 - `devkitppc`: this is the toolchain for targetting the Wii.
 It's based on GCC 14.2.
+- `flock`: utility for file lock used by `libogc`
+- `gamecube-tools`: utility tools for GameCube and Wii to convert from *.elf to *.dol and other small utilities
+- `general-tools`: convert binary files to GCC assembly modules
 - `libogc`: C Library for Wii and Gamecube homebrew
 - `opengx`: OpenGL-like wrapper for Nintendo Wii/GameCube